WilhelmWillie/merrychristmas/README.md

 * **3:26 PM** Card model created yay!
 For clarification on the time restraints, I cannot push anymore new code after 9:30.
 However, from 9:30 - 11:00 PM, I'll allow myself to clean up existing code for release at merrychristmas.wilhelmwillie.comcard
 * **3:41 PM** Updated Card model to include the slug..
 For some reason I forgot to.
 In addition, I'm also working on getting the views and URL routing set up.
 * **4:26 PM** Took a slight break.
 Back to the grind.
 Implementing a few templates.
+* **4:53 PM** Starting to get a hang of Django.
+Still confused by it but I'll have it down soon.